-MPS uses a handheld probe for direct, non-invasive stimulation of acupuncture points.
-Electroacupuncture involves attaching electrodes to needles inserted into the skin.
 MPS uses microcurrents (measured in milliampere), which are sub-sensory and mimic the body’s natural electrical frequency.
-Electroacupuncture uses much stronger milliamperage.
-Both target meridians and nerve points, but MPS is specialized for scar release therapy and relaxing chronic muscle contraction (guarding).
+Both MPS and electroacupuncture target meridians and nerve points, but MPS is specialized for scar release therapy and relaxing chronic muscle contraction (guarding).
 MPS is generally painless, making it ideal for patients sensitive to stronger currents.

 Differences between MPS and traditional electroacupuncture.